Does The Internet’s Trendiest Pan Deliver On Its Multipurpose Promise?

-There’s a rumour going around that Our Place's Always Pan was given its name because it's always selling out.
+There’s a rumor going around that Our Place's Always Pan was given its name because it's always selling out.
 Over the past few years, this eco-chic cookware has gone viral.
-It's brightened up our social media feeds with its unique colourways and claims to revolutionize the one-pan dinner.
-But, how does this wonder pot actually stack up for a young professional living in a small studio apartment with a nearly non-existent kitchen?
-Well, when the brand generously offered to send me an Always Pan, I was given the chance to find out.
-Below, join me on my journey as I put the internet's favourite cookware to the test by whipping up breakfast, lunch, and dinner with it — and also while giving one of Our Place's bestselling accessories, the Spruce Steamers, a whirl.
+It's brightened up our social media feeds with its unique colorways and claims to revolutionize the one-pan dinner.
+But, how does this wonder pot actually stack up for a young professional living in a tiny studio apartment with a nearly non-existent kitchen?
+Below, join me on my journey as I put the internet's favorite cookware to the test by whipping up breakfast, lunch, and dinner with it — and also while giving one of Our Place's bestselling accessories, the Spruce Steamers, a whirl.
+Writer's note: I received the Always Pan to test for this story — but, while it was indeed gifted in the name of shopping research, my review is honest & true with no prompts or approvals from Our Place.

 Advertisement